A-M-CODING/BYTE/README.md

 ![image](https://github.com/A-M-CODING/BYTE/assets/86928073/160a57a7-99e5-456f-8421-a3fea10bf02c)
 ![image](https://github.com/A-M-CODING/BYTE/assets/86928073/2e958f7e-0da7-4dfd-97e7-a0ce06bf97d3)

 ### 4. File Upload Page

 ![image](https://github.com/A-M-CODING/BYTE/assets/86928073/e85cf490-9f2e-40c9-907e-791cfef67a62)
 ![image](https://github.com/A-M-CODING/BYTE/assets/86928073/efd7867d-b187-4349-a632-b03d5d9ca8e5)
 The Upload Documents page in the BYTE app is designed for users to upload various types of medical documents, which can be PDFs, DOCX files, TXT files, and even images like PNGs or JPEGs.
 This flexibility allows users to even snap a picture of their documents and upload them directly.
 Once a document is uploaded, the unstructured.io API kicks in to extract content from these files.

-After extraction, this information is stored in the user's dedicated database space within Weaviate using their unique tenant ID, similar to how form data is stored.
-Each document's contents are then linked to an object ID, which is crucial for retrieval.
+Instead of storing the raw textual content directly in the database, the extracted information is transformed into vector embeddings.
+These embeddings are then stored in the user's unique space within Weaviate's database.
+The use of embeddings allows for a more sophisticated and nuanced approach to data retrieval, as it captures the semantic context of the information, rather than just the keywords.

-To leverage this stored information, a RAG connector is incorporated into Cohere's co.chat endpoint.
+The storage of document data as vector embeddings is pivotal for the application's robust search capabilities.
+When the chatbot is engaged in a conversation, it leverages a RAG connector to query these embeddings via Cohere's co.chat endpoint.
+This process facilitates the chatbot's ability to provide responses that are grounded in the factual content of the user's documents.
 This connector enables the chatbot to pull contextually relevant information from the user's documents during conversations.
-The app emphasizes vector search over keyword search, allowing for more nuanced and context-aware interactions.
+The app utlises hybrid search, emphasizing vector search over keyword search, allowing for more nuanced and context-aware interactions.
 The hybrid search functionality ensures that even implicit details in the user documents can significantly influence the chatbot's advice and responses, making the user experience seamlessly personalized.
 This powerful hybrid search is sophisticated enough to infer details like dietary preferences, for example, identifying a user as vegan from the content of their medical reports without them having to explicitly state it.

 ### 5. Chat Page